Tetrakern/fictioneer/INSTALLATION.md

 * **Enable AJAX user authentication:** If you have trouble with [Nonces](https://developer.wordpress.org/apis/security/nonces/) and/or users not being properly logged-in.
 Use this as *last resort* to bypass the cache.
 * **Disable theme comment {…}:** If you want to use different comments.
 Disables most of the other comment options as well.
 * **Show story changelog button:** Opens modal with timestamped chapter changes; located under the chapter list.
+* **Disable extended story/chapter list meta queries:** Makes list pages and shortcodes load faster, but increases the size of your database.
+Safe if you do not have *thousands* of posts.
+Follow the instructions below the setting checkbox.

 ### Roles Tab